The Scariest Part Of Halloween – Sugar

 So far, we’ve only looked at the effects of sugar.
 But add to that the fact that candy is often filled with artificial sweeteners, food coloring, and other chemical junk that inevitably detract from your health and function and, in many cases, set the stage for some kind of disease.

 Healthy Halloween Alternatives

-For Halloween this year, help the kids in your life and the kids in the neighborhood by giving out something other than sugary candy.
+Halloween may look a bit different this year given the current guidelines to decrease the spread of the COVID-19 virus.
+If you’re gathering with others, do so in small groups and help support everyone’s health and immunity by offering something other than sugary candy.
 You can hand out things like stickers, crazy straws, markers, bubbles, key rings, even coins.

-Then if your kids get candy, they can trade it in for some toy they really want, or for a game, or for a healthier choice like dark chocolate.
+If your kids do get candy, they can trade it in for some toy they really want, or for a game, or for a healthier choice like dark chocolate.

 Just get rid of some of that candy and don’t eat it yourself.
 If you want something sweet for Halloween, make sure you eat well during the week leading up to it, and then eat something other than the sugary junky candy – maybe a small piece of dark chocolate or something along those lines.